hiowatah/Mod_2-Project/README.md

 * How strongly does the genre of the game affect sales?
 * Do certain publishers have a strong record of high sales?
 * Is there a certain console which will have a stronger impact on sales than others?
 * How much better do franchise games sell than new IPs?
+* Does the review the game receive have a significant impact on the sales?

 # Data Collection and Wrangling